logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [is:{value}](#rule-is)

 The field under validation must be equal to the first argument passed, uses `===` for equality checks.
 This rule is useful for confirming passwords when used in object form.
-Note that using the string format will cause any arguments to be parsed as strings, So use the object format when using this rule.
+Note that using the string format will cause any arguments to be parsed as strings, so use the object format when using this rule.

 - `value:` A value of anytype to be compared against the field value.